 Example 2: It’s OK to Say No Sometimes

 My career is fairly demanding.
-As a restaurant owner, I not only have to take care of my business and its function, but I have to ensure my employees have a safe and financially beneficial place to work.
+I not only have to take care of my business and its function, but I have to ensure my employees have a safe and financially beneficial place to work.
 My fiancé and I put in 80+ hours most weeks, and although I wouldn’t have it any other way, sometimes I feel pretty beat down.
-We closed on Monday for Labor Day, and instead of picnicking and partying with friends and family, I spent the majority of the day in an ill fitting sundress circa 4 years and 80 pounds ago, doing laundry, scrubbing floors, watching the Pirates game, and eating big with my sweetie and our puppies.
+I’m sure that challenging my body will also challenge my mind.
+Instead of picnicking and partying with friends and family, I spent the majority of the day in an ill-fitting sundress circa 4 years and 80 pounds ago, doing laundry, scrubbing floors, watching the Pirates game, and eating big with my sweetie and our puppies.
 And it was fabulous.

 I don’t condone blowing people off or being a hermit, but some days you just have to take time to get your life under control.
-Sometimes you have to be honest – there are things that you want or need to do more than spreading yourself too thin socially – and I promise anyone who is offended will either get over it (or not!), but taking care of you is a pretty huge thing.
+Sometimes you have to be honest – there are things that you want or need to do more than spreading yourself too thin socially – and I promise anyone who is offended will either get over it (or not!), but taking care of you and love yourself a little more is a pretty huge thing.

 Example 3: What am I really Doing Here?

 Trail running is my thing.
 I like it more than road running, it really speaks to me, and I want to thrive at it.
 So much so that I am registered for a 25k trail race at the end of December that will hopefully qualify me for an ultra that I really want to do in April.
 Yup, I’ve gone off the deep end, and it’s delightful.
 However, I’ve gotten a little taste of the comforts of road running over the past couple of months.
 I’ve developed a need for speed, I like hopping on a flat surface and dropping the hammer.